Cognigy/Documentation/docs/ai/empower/llms/overview.md

 ### Custom Model

-For a custom model, users manually enter the name of the model without selecting from a list.
+For a custom model, manually enter the name of the model without selecting from a list.
 Similar to the standard model, users must provide the credentials from the provider that offers this model to gain access to its functionality.

 ## Retry Mechanism